ccbt87/docs/AWS_deploy_HDP_HDF_cluster_using_Ambari/Readme.md

 ![Confirm Hosts](images/3.3.0.PNG)

 ## 2.4.
 Choose Services
 Choose desired services, and click `NEXT`.
-For demonstration purposes, the example chose all of the services.
+For demonstration purposes, this example chose all of the available services.
+Selecting everything requires a large amount of hardware resources especially the memory.
+Insufficient resources may lead to the failure of installation and testing.

 ![Choose Services](images/3.4.0.PNG)

 ## 2.5.
 Assign Masters
 Assign Masters, and click `NEXT`.
-For demonstration purposes, the example did not change the default assignment.
+For demonstration purposes, this example did not change the default assignment.

 ![Assign Masters](images/3.5.0.PNG)

 ## 2.6.
 Assign Slaves and Clients
 Assign Slaves and Clients, and click `NEXT`.
-For demonstration purposes, the example did not change the default assignment.
+For demonstration purposes, this example did not change the default assignment.

 ![Assign Slaves and Clients](images/3.6.0.PNG)